-All figures and tables should presented as follows:
+All figures and tables should be presented as follows:

-2) if there are more than one figure / table, they shall be numbered;
+2) if there is more than one figure/table, they shall be numbered;

 • Where a figure/table is made by the author(s) based on their research data, it is not relevant to specify "made by the author(s)".

 • be consistent with the purpose of the article;